Hey there! We may earn commission from affiliate links on this page, but we only recommend products that we have tried and love!

 The other notable difference between Airless paint sprayers and HVLPs is the amount of paint used, commonly known as the “transfer rate.”

-Although airless sprayers are more powerful, still the product transfer rate is only 50-60 percent.
-As per I researched and testing, HVLP technology has a 70 to 90% transfer rate, making it highly efficient.
+Although airless sprayers are more powerful, still the product transfer rate is only 50 percent.
+As per I researched and tested, HVLP technology has a 90% transfer rate, making it highly efficient.
 These sprayers ensure less paint gets into the air and create less mess and less waste.

 Did you know?